stdinR/RGTGAN/README.md

 ```
 sh val.sh
 ```
 - **Optional.** Note that the evaluation results in the paper are asseseed differently from the codes where only PSNR and SSIM scores are calculated.
-You should unify your evluation metrics calculation standards in your research.
+You should unify your evluation metrics calculation standards in your research

 ## Results
 - RRSSRD test set: